android/codelab-android-compose/README.md

 ### [Adaptive codelab](https://developer.android.com/codelabs/jetpack-compose-adaptability)

-Learn about how to build adaptive apps for phones, tablets, and foldables.
-How to improve reachability and ergonomics of app with Jetpack Compose and Material navigation components.
+Learn how to build adaptive apps for phones, tablets and foldables with Jetpack Compose.
+Improve reachability and ergonomics of your app with Material navigation components.

 ## License